dostonnabotov/project/src/blog/discrete-math.md

 ## Mapping on SETS

-Classify the given mapping y A B :  by checking its 6 properties
+Classify the given mapping y: A \rightarrow B by checking its 6 properties

   1. Well-defined
   2. Functional